jack-d-long/jack-d-long.github.io/content/fast-robots/lab4.md

 <img src="/files/lab4/diag.png" alt="Wiring diagram"  width = 600 >

 We power the motors with a separate battery from the Artemis to reduce the effect of back-EMF on the Artemis.
 There's no reason to have the varying load of the motors effect the stability of the Artemis' computations.
-Two smaller batteries in separate locations also helps with reducing the form factor of the whole car.
+Two smaller battçeries in separate locations also helps with reducing the form factor of the whole car.